 Social security contributions (e.g., employee PRSI) are due on the income derived from participation in the LTIP (i.e., the fair market value of the Shares acquired upon vesting and dividend equivalents).
-The Company or the local employer will withhold the employee's portion of such contributions.
+As noted above, the local employer will withhold the employee's portion of such contributions.

-4. Luxembourg
+3. Luxembourg